Meet the Maternity Team

 Please click see below for more information about the different roles in our team.

-Our midwives provide most of the care for women during their pregnancy and birth and wear lilac uniforms.
+Our midwives provide most of the care for women during their pregnancy and birth.
 They work in all of our departments including:

 - specialist teams, e.g. diabetes